maladon/docs/CONTRIBUTING.md

 ## Developing

+First step is to get the documentation files on your local machine!
+The best way to do that is to us git and clone the documentation repository from github.

+If you don't know how to use git, see the in-house tutorial, go get a github account, and work with the documentation team to get your user added to the github documentation project.
+Once you do that, you can open a command line, and clone the repository onto your local machine via git clone (for example: git clone https://github.com/exosite/docs.git).
+If you are working on a branch, make sure to switch to that branch before editing files...

+### Local Preview

 When making changes that are more substantial than a technical or grammar fix you'll probably want to fix preview your changes locally.
 You'll need three tools to generate the site, Node.js, Node Package Manager, and Gulp.